co-vid-communication/co-vid-communication.github.io/help_steps.md

 ## **⚠🛑 Do not share outside of the Co:Vid development team.
 The content is under review and does not represent official positions of any entity or organization.
 This site will be updated as the project develops. **

-1. Start a team - Connect with likeminded house members or friends.
+1. Start a team
-    * Connect with likeminded house members or friends.
+    * Connect with like-minded house members or friends.
     * Be conscious of your local guidelines for social distancing and any 'stay home' orders.
     * Do your part to stay safe for the healthcare workers and patients you are supporting!
 2. Acquire tablets